Aliases for MAP2 Gene

 GeneCards Summary for MAP2 Gene

 MAP2 (Microtubule Associated Protein 2) is a Protein Coding gene.
 Diseases associated with MAP2 include Central Neurocytoma and Pituicytoma.
-Among its related pathways are Irinotecan Pathway, Pharmacokinetics and Neural Stem Cell Differentiation Pathways and Lineage-specific Markers.
-GO annotations related to this gene include structural molecule activity and calmodulin binding.
-An important paralog of this gene is MAPT.
+Among its related pathways are LKB1 signaling events and Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways.
+Gene Ontology (GO) annotations related to this gene include structural molecule activity and calmodulin binding.
+An important paralog of this gene is MAP4.

 UniProtKB/Swiss-Prot for MAP2 Gene